Idaho Public | A Better Way Forward

 Idaho Public Media Should Belong to Idahoans

-Public media criticism now surfaces through Congress, newsroom dissent, and state politics alike.
-The pattern stays consistent: when people can see government layers, university structures, federal support, and national brands all at once, they challenge ownership, neutrality, and accountability through whichever layer is easiest to attack.
+Public media criticism has spread through federal and state politics alike.
+When people see taxes, government layers, university structures, federal support, and national brands all at once, they challenge ownership, neutrality, and accountability through whichever layer is easiest to attack.

 Congress turns layered structure into a bias argument.